unkrejativ/axa-egoi-hands-on-session-2025/README.md

 <summary><em>How to read the model formula and what are non linear extensions?</em> <span role="img" aria-label="faq"></span></summary>
 <br>
 <p>
-The model formula shows how the target variable (like ClaimAmount) depends on other variables (called predictors).
+The model formula shows how the variable we want to predict (like ClaimAmount) depends on other variables (called predictors).
 For example, ClaimAmount ~ variable1 + variable2 means that ClaimAmount is predicted based on variable1 and variable2.

 In a simple linear model, we assume that the relationship between the one single predictor and ClaimAmount is a straight line: *ClaimAmount = c + a* * *variable1 + b* * *variable2*
 For example, if variable1 increases by 1 unit, ClaimAmount is expected to increase or decrease by a fixed amount (the coefficient a).
 This means the effect of variable1 on ClaimAmount is constant, no matter the value of variable1 or other variables.